The History of Perfume - A Curious Tale

 In terms of the history of perfume, the 1970s saw a sizable shift against a background of feminism and neo-romanticism.
-Clothes were becoming a means to express one’s self, their ideas and attitudes towards life.
+Clothes were becoming a means to express one’s personality, ideas and attitudes towards life.
 As a consequence, people would approach perfume in the same way.

-Both in France in the USA, new fragrances endeavoured to be for the woman who saw themselves as proactive and sophisticated but yet also natural and softly romantic.
-The perfumes that didn’t lie up to this expectation were left on the shelf and abandoned.
+Both in France and in the USA, new fragrances endeavoured to be for the woman who saw themselves as proactive and sophisticated but yet also natural and softly romantic.
+The perfumes that didn’t meet this expectation were left on the shelf and abandoned.
 This led to women wearing a ‘lifestyle’ scent and claiming their individuality.